BRC Website Home

 We have in our collection a Diesel Mechanical shunter and a Diesel Electric shunter.
 So we needed a Diesel Hydraulic shunter in order to complete the collection and tell the story.
 Finally, it is a Thomas™ character.
 It is very similar to a Thomas™ character called Salty.
 Salty is a BR Class 07 (type LSSE diesel electric) which is painted maroon and helps Bill & Ben the twin dock engines.
 In our first DOWT since its arrival, it was recognised by many children and proved very popular even though it was blue with no face!!
 The Type LSSE has a slightly different cab profile and some technical differences.
 Interestingly, the LSSE was a failure due to low bhp caused by the electric transmission, whilst the LSSH (hydraulic) was a total success!!
 The locomotive is planned to be painted in Maroon and given a face on DOWT days in order to give more attractions on these days.
 It will act as a model for photographs as the 04 (D2298) does at the present as it poses as Mavis.

-It will be retro fitted with a vacuum brake so that it can be used with the majority of our rolling stock and will be able to haul passenger trains on Diesel days and as a Thunderbird locomotive.
+It has been retro fitted with a vacuum brake since arrival at Quainton, it is now dual braked with both vacuum and air brakes.
+It can therefore be used with the majority of our rolling stock and will be able to haul passenger trains on Diesel days and as a Thunderbird locomotive.

 |Builder :-||Ruston & Hornsby||Date Built :-||1961||Works No. :-||459518|

 TOPS No. 01 585

 |Tractive Effort :-||275 bhp||Boiler Pressure :-||n/a||Cylinder Dimensions :-||n/a|